 The Wisconsin State Capitol building is Madison’s tallest building by law and is home to the Office of the Governor, the state Supreme Court, and the legislature.

-Majestic in appearance, it boasts an elegant design and a lovely dome-shaped roof, as well as a statue of the Greek goddess Athena holding a beaver, which is the state animal.
+Majestic in appearance, it boasts an elegant design and a lovely dome-shaped roof, as well as a statue of Wisconsin with a badger on her helmet.

 One of the things to see in the State Capitol building is its rather curious collection of fossils set in the stone of its structure, totaling about 40 different kinds.